-Formulary Medications
+Formulary medications

-Formulary medications with PA may require the use of first-line medications before they are approved.
+Formulary medications with prior authorization may require the use of first line medications before they are approved.

-Quantity Limitations
+Quantity limitations

 In some cases, Members may only be able to receive certain quantities of medication.
-Quantity limitations have been placed on certain medications to ensure safe and appropriate use of the medication.
 Information on limits are included and can be found in the formulary document.